-In November, we will be holding our replenishment conference, co-hosted by the Governments of Norway and Burkina Faso, the World Bank Group, and the Bill & Melinda Gates Foundation.
-If we raise an additional US$2 billion to replenish the GFF Trust Fund by the end of 2018 we can support all 50 countries.
+Co-hosted by the Governments of Norway and Burkina Faso, the World Bank Group, and the Bill & Melinda Gates Foundation, our replenishment conference in November aims to raise additional funding so we can expand support to all 50 countries.

 Working in partnership, we can save up to 35 million lives by 2030, and greatly improve the lives of millions of women, children and adolescents, and empower countries to build sustainable futures.

 Sixteen countries are already benefiting from the approach and we are working with a further eleven countries on the prioritization and financing of the health of women, children and adolescents.
 These partnerships are made possible by generous initial contributions to the GFF Trust Fund from governments of Canada, Denmark, Japan, Norway, UK, the Bill & Melinda Gates Foundation, and MSD for Mothers.